The G-invariant graph Laplacian: Introduction

 This paper is organized as follows.
 In Section~\ref{SecRelatedWork}, we review some related work on group invariance and compare it with our approach.
-In Section~\ref{SecPreliminaries}, we discuss the structure induced on the data manifold by the group action, and introduce the basic machinery from representation theory used in this work.
+In Section~\ref{SecPreliminaries}, we discuss the structure induced on the data manifold by the group action, and introduce some basic machinery from representation theory used in this work.
 In Section \ref{SecGInv}, we introduce the $G$-invariant graph Laplacian and present its key properties.
 In Section~\ref{secDenoise}, we demonstrate how to use the eigenfunctions of the $G$-invariant graph Laplacian to filter noisy data sets.
+In Section~\ref{numericsSec} we describe the details of the numerical computation of the~$G$-GL, and discuss computational complexity.
 Lastly, in Section~\ref{SecSummary}, we summarize our results and discuss future work.